 VISA OPTIONS FOR INTERNATIONAL ASSOCIATES

 The following information clarifies which U.S. visas may be used by NRC Research Associates during tenure.
-Any questions not answered here may be directed to the NRC Visa Officer.
+Any questions not answered here may be directed to the Visa Officer.

 Note: NRC Research Associates may not hold H-1B, O-1, L-1, TN or other such employment-based visas during tenure of an NRC Research Associateship award.
 Associates are not employed by the National Academies of Sciences, Engineering, and Medicine or the host federal laboratories.

-The following visa classes are acceptable for non-U.S. Research Associates, depending on the specific requirements of the participating host federal laboratory: J-1 research scholar or short term scholar:
+The following visa classes are acceptable for non-U.S. NRC Research Associates, depending on the specific requirements of the participating host federal laboratory:

 - J-1 research scholar or short term scholar

 - J-1 student approved for postdoctoral academic training (AT)